Lymphedema

 Lymphangitis may develop, most often when bacteria enter through skin cracks between the toes as a result of fungal infections or through cuts to the hand.
 Lymphangitis is usually streptococcal, causing erysipelas; sometimes it is staphylococcal.
 The affected limb becomes erythematous (possibly only dark on patients with dark skin) and feels hot; erythematous streaks may extend proximally from the point of entry, and lymphadenopathy may develop.
 Infrequently, the skin breaks down, which may lead to local infection or cellulitis.

-Rarely, long-standing lymphedema leads to lymphangiosarcoma (Stewart-Treves syndrome), usually in patients who have had a mastectomy (1) and in patients with filariasis (2).
+Rarely, long-standing lymphedema leads to lymphangiosarcoma (Stewart-Treves syndrome), usually in patients who have had a mastectomy (3) or other cancer surgeries and radiation, and occasionally in patients with filariasis.

 Symptoms and signs references